 Website designed and maintained by Laurie Main of Aquila

-The important thing about the Chapel, with regard to weddings, is that it is not a Parish Church and therefore it is not registered for marriages.
-The decision on who may or may not get married there rests with the Archbishop of Canterbury, as marriage at the Chapel may only take place by Archbishop's Special Licence.
+Occasional marriages have been given permission but the decision on who may or may not get married there rests with the Archbishop of Canterbury, as marriage at the Chapel may only take place by Archbishop's Special Licence.

-You must satisfy one of the three requirements set out below in order for you to apply for an Archbishop's Licence for Marriage at the Chapel:
+You must satisfy one of these requirements set out below in order for you to apply for an Archbishop's Licence for Marriage at the Chapel:

 Is the Chapel ever locked?